 The discoveries of Einstein, Feynman, and modern-day scientists like Lawrence Krauss are awe-inspiring.
 As with any real outliers in life, an army of me-too wannabes starving for attention is now teaching high-priced garbage to students soiling the reputation and education of science.

 On the opposing side, the game politicians play, either to rely on the self-proclaimed disciples of science or to ignore them, does not – on its own – infer any meaningful association with nature’s truth.
 It is as easy to disclaim the value of science pontificated by the many charlatans in science as it is to latch on to science from its astounding discoveries subsequently ignored.

 Both Trump and Biden are wrong in their assessment of science.

 The battle of human ignorance is playing out in front of our eyes, once again, to the embarrassment of the world.
-A battle that will have the same Pyrrhic victory as before, a dumb and solipsistic prioritization of human wants over human needs in blatant disregard to our dependence on nature’s principles.
+A war that will have the same Pyrrhic victory as before, a dumb and solipsistic prioritization of human wants over human needs in blatant disregard to our dependence on nature’s principles.

 Lead, Or Get Out Of The Way

 We must elect better leaders.
-Leaders who comprehend how nature controls us and only our best evolving understanding of nature’s truth, with or without the help of the manmade practice of science, can improve human adaptability to nature’s entropy.
+Leaders who comprehend how nature controls us and only our best-evolving understanding of nature’s truth, with or without the help of the manmade practice of science, can improve human adaptability to nature’s entropy.